iWinston/typeorm-plus/docs/connection-options.md

 * `migrationsRun` - Indicates if migrations should be auto run on every application launch.
 As an alternative, you can use CLI and run migrations:run command.

+* `migrationsTableName` - Name of the table in the database which is going to contain information about executed migrations.
+By default this table is called "migrations".

+* `cache` - Enables entity result caching.
+You can also configure cache type and other cache options here.
+Read more about caching [here](./caching.md).

 * `cli.entitiesDir` - Directory where entities should be created by default by CLI.